 - FortiGuard Labs reports that during the last year, the healthcare industry saw an average of 32,000 intrusion attacks per day.

-- Breaches over the past year have increased every quarter, with 4.39 million medical records exposed in Q3 alone
+- Breaches over the past year have increased every quarter, with 4.39 million medical records exposed in Q3 alone.

 Even with HIPAA requirements, many (or even most) hospitals do not have core competencies in security practices or technology solutions.
-This is one reason why the trend toward EIM is occuring: EIM creates a common platform for user identity and access management (commonly referred to as IAM) across all of the various -ologies, that can eliminate the variables that would be introduced in a multi-vendor, best-of-breed approach.
+This is one reason why the trend toward EIM is occurring: EIM creates a common platform for user identity and access management (commonly referred to as IAM) across all of the various -ologies, that can eliminate the variables that would be introduced in a multi-vendor, best-of-breed approach.

 While storage is only one layer in the technology stack (apps, servers, networks, storage), it does make sense for healthcare customers to consider scale-out storage solutions that provide the same benefits as their imaging application platforms:

 - Scale-out storage can grow across multiple -ologies, and support image storage requirements from 100’s of Terabytes to dozens of Petabytes (and beyond).

 - The storage security model is common across the EIM and its applications: this includes storage user identity and access management.